The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #14

 Don't use C style arrays.
-There is no bounds checks for them so they invite subtle memory errors to unwitting programmers that fail to use valgrind.
+There is no bounds checks for them so they invite subtle memory errors to unwitting programmers who fail to use valgrind.
 Use std::vector or std::array.

 ### Practice #15